AsteriodBlues/Chronosphere/README.md

 3. **Tracking Progress**: Monitor session count in the top-right corner
 4. **Adjusting Time**: Click on the timer display to modify duration
 5. **Cognitive States**: Select your mental state for optimized visuals

+### Choosing the Right Theme for Your Task

+- **Use Power Mode** when tackling challenging problems or tight deadlines
+- **Switch to Zen Mode** during breaks or when feeling overwhelmed
+- **Select Creative Mode** for brainstorming, design work, or writing
+- **Choose Focus Mode** for deep work requiring sustained attention
+- **Enable Night Mode** for evening work sessions to reduce blue light
+- **Activate Energy Mode** to push through afternoon slumps or start your day

 ## 🚀 Performance Optimization